-- Suppose that we have two objects of the same type and we want to propagate the value of one object (i.e., the source) to the other object (i.e., the destination). - This can be accomplished in one of two ways: 1) copying or 2) moving. - Copying propagates the value of the source object to the destination object without modifying the source object. - Moving propagates the value of the source object to the destination object and is permitted to modify the source object. - Moving is always at least as efficient as copying, and for many types, moving is more efficient than copying. - For some types, copying does not make sense, while moving does (e.g., std::ostream, std::istream). - C++ has always supported copying via copy constructors and copy assignment operators. - C++11 adds formal support for moving (e.g., move constructors, move assignment operators, std::move).
+- Suppose that we have two objects of the same type and we want to propagate the value of one object (i.e., the source) to the other object (i.e., the destination). - This can be accomplished in one of two ways: - opying; or - 2 moving. - Copying propagates the value of the source object to the destination object without modifying the source object. - Moving propagates the value of the source object to the destination object and is permitted to modify the source object. - Moving is always at least as efficient as copying, and for many types, moving is more efficient than copying. - For some types, copying does not make sense, while moving does (e.g., std::ostream, std::istream).